Connect with others who understand.

 • Raynaud’s phenomenon, which is often caused by exposure to cold

-• Heart problems (arrhythmia — a problem with the heartbeat’s rate or rhythm — or heart failure)
+• Heart problems (irregular heart rhythm or heart failure)

 Getting Help for Symptoms of AIHA

-The AIHA symptoms you experience can determine the specific treatments you are offered.
+Your AIHA symptoms can determine the specific treatments you are offered.
 Many therapeutic options are available that can help reduce symptoms and improve your quality of life.

 Read more about treatments for AIHA.